#1 Global Leader in Data Resilience

 Security Statement

-For those reasons, it is strongly advised to closely follow all security best practices and limit access to the Veeam Backup Server.
+It is therefore recommended that all security best practices be closely followed and access to the Veeam Backup Server be limited.

 For information about Veeam Backup Server security, review the following: